iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 > *chainId should print ‘iov-lovenet’*

-a wallet and an iov address connected to our profile. we will generate a random mnemonic
+a wallet and an IOV address connected to our profile. we will generate a random mnemonic

 ```
 const randomEntropy = Random.getBytes(32);